 [One more look at Pilot and Brett, one of my favorite pair of Kane scrambles.]

-[Pharaoh Lake just visible at low center with Pharaoh Peaks around it.
+[Haiduk Lake just visible at low center with Lesser and Greater Pharoah peak left of center.
 Beyond lie The Monarch and the Matterhorn of the Rockies - Mount Assiniboine.]

 [Huber and Victoria]